maliahavlicek/what2do2day/README.md

 - [x] Create - Places are created from the Add Place page.
 While the user input from to collect a place gathers an email, an address, event and potentially another address and a review, the table only stores data related to the place object.
 - [x] Read - Before a place is added or updated to the database, the Places database is read to ensure the place's name and address (if one is present) is checked to be unique in the database.
 This allows franchises to co-exist in the system and prevents places from being updated to collide or stomp on other places in the system.
 - [x] Update - all fields of a place can be updated.
 Even the name and or address can change and the place will be updated as long as it does not collide with another entry in the database.
-- [ ] Delete
+- [x] Delete - Places are deleted by matching the creator's email with the place to be deleted.
+If the user is authorized to delete a place, they are reminded of the soft delete option where the share property is turn to false.
+If the user really wants to remove all data, then all associated events and reviews will be deleted too.

-Places are not deleted from the system.
-They can be updated to not be shared as a soft_delete.
 Ideally once business accounts are set up, then there would be admin functions to delete places that have been flagged as business in poor standing or who have not hosted an event in a specified amount of time or places.

 Create, Read and Update functionality for the Events table is housed in the [what2do2day/places/controllers.py](what2do2day/places/controllers.py) file.
 #### Reviews